mozilla/ichnaea/docs/api/index.rst

 ===============

-You must identify your client to the service using an API key when using the search or geolocate APIs.
-For data submission, we do not enforce the use of a valid key.
+You must identify your client to the service using an API key when using any of the APIs.
 We currently do not define a way to register a new API key.
+Please contact us via our public mailing list or IRC channel if you want to use MLS in your own application.

 Each method that the MLS exposes expects the API key to be provided as a key parameter in the request URI in the form::